rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 19th May 2011
+Last Updated 22th May 2011

-## Code objects, signature objects and parameter objects
-Be able to create various code objects and set up signatures and parameters at compile time.

-## Signature binding update
-Updates to work with the new signature and parameter objects.

-## Inheritance trait
-Get enough in place to do inheritance
+## Natives type object inheritance support
+So that int ~~ Int, num ~~ Num etc will work (or more specifically, the stuff currently in the setting that needs this).

 ## Attributes and methods
 Get adding these into declared classes in place